LaravelDaily/Laravel-Reservations-Course/course/04 - Company Owner Manages Users.md

-Now that the administrator can add users to the company, we need to implement a feature where the owner can add users to the company himself.
+Now that the administrator can add users to the company, we need to implement a feature where the **company owners** can add users to the company themselves.

 ---

 ## Soft Delete Users

 First, let's add [`SoftDeletes`](https://laravel.com/docs/eloquent#soft-deleting) for the User Model if someone accidentally deletes a user.
+I personally do that for almost all DB tables in Laravel, my experience showed that such "just in case" paid off in case of emergencies too often.

 ```sh
 php artisan make:migration "add soft deletes to users table"